Sweetwater offers more ways to pay than any other music retailer. Learn more »

-Fender American Vintage '57 Stratocaster (2-Color Sunburst)
+Fender American Vintage '57 Stratocaster - 2-Color Sunburst

 Solidbody Electric Guitar with Alder Body, Maple Neck and Fingerboard, and Three Single-coil Pickups - 2-color Sunburst

-From Our Research Team:
+Our Product Research Team

 Own a Piece of Guitar History

-One of the most popular instruments in history, the FENDER® Stratocaster® - first introduced in 1954 - is certainly the most imitated electric guitar ever.
-1957 was a benchmark year for the instrument, evolving from its early incarnations into an archetype and the high point of the era of the maple neck Strat®.
+One of the most popular instruments in history, the Fender Stratocaster - first introduced in 1954 - is certainly the most imitated electric guitar ever.
+1957 was a benchmark year for the instrument, evolving from its early incarnations into an archetype and the high point of the era of the maple neck Strat.
 Original detailing includes the new American Vintage '57/'62 pickups with three-way switching (five-way switch kit included), beveled pickup magnets, ashtray bridge cover and single-ply pickguard.

 American Vintage '57 Stratocaster At a Glance: